-The Padnos College of Engineering and Computing is working with the Padnos International Center to expand study and work abroad opportunities for our students.
+The Padnos College of Engineering and Computing partners with the Padnos International Center to expand study and work abroad opportunities for our students.
 This study abroad promotional video identifies the benefits and challenges students should take into account when considering a study abroad experience.
 The film combines footage shot overseas, with student photographs and student interviews to present an engaging and inspiring beginning to any journey abroad.
 If you are interested in study or work abroad opportunities, you can start planning your journey abroad by attending a First Step Meeting, or by visiting the Padnos International Center in 130 Lake Ontario Hall during Office Hours.

 Why Study or Work Abroad?

 GVSU encourages students to study internationally because of the professional and personal skills students develop during a program abroad.
 Employers are increasingly looking for people with the following skills acquired through such experiences, which also help students be more competitive in an increasingly global economy.

 - The ability to work in diverse teams

 Fulfill Global Perspectives and Issues Requirements

 What many students do not know is that the completion of just one three-credit course abroad will automatically fulfill the Global Perspectives requirement (3 credits).